Cardsea/ai_player/Readme.md

 A Python-based GUI application that uses AI to play text adventure games like Zork.
 The application provides a modern interface for watching an AI play through classic text adventure games.

-This is a fork of the original [textplayer](https://github.com/DavidGriffith/textplayer) repository, enhanced with AI capabilities using Ollama.
+This is a fork of [danielricks/textplayer](https://github.com/danielricks/textplayer), which is itself a fork of the original [DavidGriffith/textplayer](https://github.com/DavidGriffith/textplayer) repository.
 The original repository was designed for Python 2 and will not work with Python 3.
 This fork has been modified to work with Python 3 and includes additional AI features.

 ## Features